amartincolby/Rust-Quick-Guide/README.md

 needs of _business_ or were simple creations aimed at educating laypeople.[3]
 Their _raison d'etre_ was neither geeky nor academic; it was purely human.[4]

-C was popular precisely because it gave one of the opposing groups something they wanted: control.
-The geeks ate it up.
-This is why, after C was released, ALGOL, APL, PL/I, COBOL, Lisp, Fortran, and Pascal were all swept away by the rise of C. By 1990, C was thoroughly dominant.

-I see another thread running through modern computing that appears to be turning back on itself.
-While the hackers were the ones driving things, the eras of computing have been defined by the symbolics of the age.
-The earliest computing was defined by languages intended to make computing more approachable for all and sundry.
-COBOL, Fortran, and especially Basic were intended to let people interact with computers in less arcane ways.
-They served a purely human purpose.
+These languages represent the third major historical thread running parallel to the struggle between the geeks and the academics.
+In the early days of computing, this thread was of minor significance simply because there were comparatively few computers and programmers in the world.
+But as the number of programmers increased, so did the cultural impact of the languages being used in the wild.

-These languages powered the usage of computers.
+These languages powered the _usage_ of computers.
 That is to say that COBOL was used by companies that used computers to write solutions to business problems.
-They were not used by the companies making software to sell or by companies making the computers themselves.
-For them, theirs was a world of assembly programming--high performance and directly tied to the machine.

-This era continued until the rise time sharing.

-C was the first language that attempted to give the geeks a new language.
-C sacrificed some speed to make it easier to write for more machines.
-It was called "portable aseembly."

-Java took this one step further by eliminating the compile step and running programs in a virtual machine.
+One of the key elements, if not _the_ key element, of this thread is that businesses were much less concerned with performance or symbolic purity; they wanted features, then more features, and they wanted them yesterday.
+To a great degree, C grew dominant because it was easier to transport code between computers, pleasing businesses.

+As software exploded in importance, business concerns had an increasing effect on languages, tools, and culture.
+After C, the next stage of this process was when Java removed even the compile step, instead opting to run all code inside a virtual machine.
+The performance was abysmal, but that did not stop its ascent.

-JavaScript brought this process to its ultimate conclusion, which is why it is everywhere.
+JavaScript brought this process to its ultimate conclusion, where code is not transpiled or compiled which is why it is everywhere.

 But now we are reverting.
 Performance is becoming important again.